5 Best CBD Creams for Pain

 What to look for

 Given the lack of CBD regulation, Dr. Goldstein and other experts say your safest bet for finding safe, high-quality CBD products is to buy them from a state-licensed dispensary.
+(Note that even if a state hasn’t approved marijuana legalization CBD oil is legal to buy and ship across state lines.)

 If marijuana isn’t legal in your state, you’ll have to do some research.
 Most importantly, make sure that the company that produces the product can provide a batch-specific certificate of analysis (COA), confirming that it contains the amount of CBD claimed on the label, and is free of contamination from pesticides, heavy metals, or mold.